Pull Requests β Let's Squash Bugs & Build Features!ΒΆ

 - Click the

-branch in your fork repository. - Click on the
+Create Pull Requestbutton below, and you have created a PR targeting themasterbranch in your fork repository. - Click on the

-project. - Wait for the task to finish running.
+Actionstab.
+You will see a task namedβ Compatibility Test βis running.
+It is the compatibility test workflow of thetorchmeterproject. - Wait for the task to finish running.
 If the task fails, check the error, modify the code locally, and then re-commit to the remote repository.
 This will update the commit history of the PR and trigger the minimal test

-. - If the minimum test is passed, click on the
+β Minimal Test β. - If the minimum test is passed, click on the

-, choose your branch and run.
+Actionstab, selectβ Compatibility Test β, clickRun workflow, choose your branch and run.
 This will re-trigger the compatibility test, do it until it is passed.

 - Open the page of your fork repository.
 Shortly after pushing your changes, you'll find a prominent

-D. Contribute to Official Repository¶
+D. Contribute to Official RepositoryΒΆ

 Section Overview

-repository.
+Now, your code has been pushed to GitHub but is not yet part of the official torchmeter repository.
 In this section, we'll guide you through the final steps to complete your contribution journey:

 - Submit your PR to the official

-repository - Collaborate positively with reviewers
+torchmeterrepository - Collaborate positively with reviewers

 - Celebrate your successful contribution

-branch and become part of the next release to benefit all users.
+By following these steps, your code will officially merge into torchmeter's master branch and become part of the next release to benefit all users.
 We're thrilled to guide you through this final phase!

-D.a Avoiding Protential Merge Conflicts¶
+D.a Avoiding Protential Merge ConflictsΒΆ

 What is this for?